coreboot/coreboot/Documentation/contributing/coding_style.md

 message and return an error code.
 The calling display initialization function knows that without the EDID there is no way to initialize the display correctly, so it will also immediately return with an error code without running its remaining code that would initialize the SoC's display controller.
-Exeuction returns further up the function stack to the mainboard initialization code which continues booting despite the failed display initialization, since display functionality is non-essential to the system.
+Execution returns further up the function stack to the mainboard initialization code which continues booting despite the failed display initialization, since display functionality is non-essential to the system.
 (Code is encouraged but